hyundai-robotics/doc-hi6-ntp-client/2-ntp-server-setting/1-window-pc.md

-# 2.1 윈도우 PC를 NTP 서버로 설정
+# 2.1 Set Windows PC as an NTP server

 To use a Windows PC as an NTP server, you must follow the steps below.